-We recognize the importance of staff's contribution and cooperation in achieving business success, therefore we strive to develop a comprehensive staff motivation mechanism to attract and retain high-calibre talents who share our vision.
-For example, we offer basic benefits as required by laws such as the "Five Insurances and One Fund", medical insurance, annual leave, sick leave and double pay for overtime work.
-In addition, we provide other fringe benefits as well, which include performance-based bonus, free lunch, travel allowance, transport allowance, study subsidy, overseas training, marriage leave and maternity leave.
+The Group recognizes the importance of staff's contribution and cooperation in achieving business success, therefore the Group strives to develop a comprehensive staff motivation mechanism to attract and retain high-calibre talents who share its vision.
+For example, the Group offers basic benefits as required by laws such as the "Five Insurances and One Fund", medical insurance, annual leave, sick leave and double pay for overtime work.
+In addition, the Group provides other fringe benefits as well, which include performance-based bonus, free lunch, travel allowance, transport allowance, study subsidy, overseas training, marriage leave and maternity leave.
 Staff remuneration is determined based on the job nature, qualification, experience and performance of individual employees.
 The Group also conducts market studies on the remuneration level in the industry.
 The management of the Group adjusts employees' wages with reference to the performance appraisal and market studies every January.